 And no, you are not being difficult.
-The cruise personell and cabin crew work really hard to give you an unforgettable experience.
-You have to give them the chance to be there for you.
+The cruise personnel and cabin crew work hard to give you an unforgettable experience.
+You have to provide them with the chance to be there for you.

 11. Are you celebrating a special occasion?

 Let the cruise line know when making a cruise booking!
 Often the cruise line offers special packaging and gifts if you are celebrating.

 And again, do tell them.
-Give the cruise personel and cabin crew the opportunity to dazzle you!
+Allow the cruise personnel and cabin crew to dazzle you!

 12. Ask the cruise line about flight, hotel, and transfer packages

-Ask the cruise line about flight, hotel and transfer packages they can offer to tie in with your cruise booking.
-Fly-cruise packages are the best for those of us who do not want to book our own flights, hotels and taxis!
-Find our more about what you can do in your departure city for a pre-cruise adventure on our destination pages.
-Right now we have fantastic detailed itineraries for many cruises from cities, including if you book a cruise from Rome, Barcelona, London, Venice, Amsterdam, Stockholm and Southampton!
+Ask the cruise line about flight, hotel, and transfer packages they can offer to tie in with your cruise booking.
+Fly-cruise packages are the best for those who do not want to book our flights, hotels, and taxis!
+On our destination pages, find out more about what you can do in your departure city for a pre-cruise adventure.
+We have detailed itineraries for many cruises from cities, including if you book a cruise from Rome, Barcelona, London, Venice, Amsterdam, Stockholm, or Southampton.